Many or all companies we feature compensate us. Compensation and editorial

 If refinancing is not the best option for you, consider these alternatives for managing your private student loans:

-• Contact your lender about your options: If you’re concerned about missing payments, contact your lender ASAP to see if it can help.
-Some options might include temporary forbearance, payment modification, new repayment terms, or an adjusted payment due date.
+• Contact your lender about your options: If you’re concerned about missing payments, contact your lender ASAP to see whether it can help.
+Options might include temporary forbearance, payment modification, new repayment terms, or an adjusted payment due date.

 • Pursue a loan repayment assistance program (LRAP): Although private student loans aren’t eligible for federal forgiveness programs, they may qualify for repayment assistance from your state or a private organization.
 Most LRAPs are designed for qualified professionals working in high-need or underserved communities.

-• Consider a home equity loan or HELOC: Homeowners could tap into their home equity to pay off their student loans.
-This option could save you money if your home equity loan or HELOC has a better interest rate than your student loans.
+• Consider a home equity loan or line of credit (HELOC): Homeowners could tap into their home equity to pay off their student loans.
+This option could save you money if your home equity loan or HELOC has a lower interest rate than your student loans.
 However, the risk is that you could lose your home to foreclosure if you can’t repay what you borrow.